This section answers a number of frequently-asked questions (FAQs) about:

 The board directors also form a number of sub-committees of the full board.

 We are not a government department or agency.
 And we do not see ourselves as an industry watchdog or consumer champion.
-We meet the criteria for the recognition of ombudsman schemes, as set out by the British and Irish Ombudsman Association (BIOA).
+We meet the criteria for the recognition of ombudsman schemes, as set out by the ombudsman association.
 These criteria are:

 how can I find out about career opportunities at the ombudsman service?